KiranMohan/arquillian-tests/ReadMe.txt

-arquillian sample test cases as explained in http://arquillian.org/guides
+Arquillian sample test cases as explained in http://arquillian.org/guides

+NOTE: Don't run at this level.
+Go to individuals and check the ReadMe.txt for running.